SybelBlue/slides/main-slides.md

 - Timely

 Note:
 Fast - should not take long to run them or run a subset of them.
-Ideally should be automatic - everytime you change a file the tests should run
+Ideally should be automatic - every time you change a file the tests should run

 Independent - Every test should be able to run anytime in any order.
 Whatever conditions the test expects to be true before running, should be explicitly stated within the test.

-Repeatable - Should not depend on external factors like time and date / or magic constants that will break the test if ther values change -- Think Y2K problem
+Repeatable - Should not depend on external factors like time and date / or magic constants that will break the test if the values change -- Think Y2K problem

 Self-checking - The test should self-report whether it failed